ericjonesdev/portfolio-four-project/README.md

 ### Existing Features

 The following is a breakdown of the primary features of the application.
 Based on the 'I Think Therefore I Blog' walkthrough project model, this blog site features capabilites that are standard for most blog sites.

 Any standard feature that is not outlined here, will be included in the 'future build features' section of this document.

+- US Related Features

+  - Fo1 - Consistency among site content

+  Consistency is a key aspect of the website's design, and it extends to the page layout, navigation bar, header, footer, color scheme, and typography.
+This cohesive approach ensures that the user has a seamless and intuitive experience regardless of which page they're on.
+Additionally, the navigation bar is responsive to different screen sizes and can be collapsed into a 'burger' menu on smaller screens, further enhancing the user experience.

+  #### Fig 01-A Desktop example

+  < desktop image >